mne-tools/mne-lsl/paper/paper.md

 streams from measurement devices, which often rely on device-specific APIs.
 Adapting a real-time application from one device to another can be labor-intensive, as it requires modifications to the entire communication protocol.
-To address this issue, the Lab Streaming Layer (LSL) [@labstreaminglayer] offers a standardized protocol for streaming time-series data from multiple devices in real-time.
+To address this issue, the Lab Streaming Layer (LSL) [@LSL] offers a standardized protocol for streaming time-series data from multiple devices in real-time.
 LSL has gained significant popularity, particularly among EEG manufacturers, many of whom now provide LSL streaming capabilities out-of-the-box with their devices.
 By abstracting the complexities of device-specific APIs, LSL allows researchers to concentrate on data analysis rather than the intricacies of device communication.